mos3abof/mos3abof.github.io/content/posts/2013-10-01-enabling-fingerprint-ubuntu.md

 looking to try for fun but never had one on my personal laptop.

-I have Ubuntu 13.04 installed on it, so after a very simple google search, I fired up my terminal by hitting `ctrl+alt+t` and followed these steps :
+I have Ubuntu 13.04 installed on it, so after a very simple google search, I fired up my terminal by hitting `ctrl+alt+t` and followed these steps:

-1. Add the fingerprint reader repository to the apt-get packages repositories :
+1. Add the fingerprint reader repository to the apt-get packages repositories:

 ```bash
 $ sudo add-apt-repository ppa:fingerprint/fingerprint-gui
 ```

-2. Resynchronize the package index files from their sources :
+2. Resynchronize the package index files from their sources:

 ```
 bash $ sudo apt-get update
 ```

-3. Install the FingerGUI package & some dependencies :
+3. Install the FingerGUI package & some dependencies:

 ```bash
 $ sudo apt-get install libbsapi policykit-1-fingerprint-gui